 Hall of Shame.
 Raise public awareness by promoting previous year’s worst insurance scammers.

 Publish trends & news.
-The weekly insider Fraud News Weekly and Fraud News Daily reveals the newest fraud cases, legislation and trends.
-It’s the nation’s premier outlet for fraud news. ...
-Experts reveal new fraud trends in the online leadership publication, Journal of Insurance Fraud in America.
+The online Fraud News Weekly and Fraud News Daily reveal the newest fraud cases, legislation and trends.
+They’re the nation’s premier outlet for fraud news. ...
+Experts reveal fraud trends in the online leadership publication, Journal of Insurance Fraud in America.

 Conduct major national research.
 Numerous national studies and reports about insurance fraud, causes and how to combat fraud have been commissioned by the Coalition.
-Most recently:
+Among the studies:

 • Insurer technology.
 More insurers are turning to advanced anti-fraud tech such as predictive analysis and even AI, says the Coalition’s latest study of insurer use of technology.